goschtl/zope/z3c.zalchemy/sandbox/src/z3c/zalchemy/README.txt

   >>> import sqlalchemy

   >>> aTable = sqlalchemy.Table(
-  ...     'aTable',
+  ...     'aTable',sqlalchemy.ext.proxy.ProxyEngine(),
   ...     sqlalchemy.Column('id', sqlalchemy.Integer, primary_key=True),
   ...     sqlalchemy.Column('value', sqlalchemy.Integer),
   ...     )

-Note that by not specifying an engine we use a ProxyEngine which is important here.
+We create our tables as usual sqlalchemy table : Note that we use a ProxyEngine which is important here.
 The real connection to database engine will be done later in our utility.

   >>> aTable.engine
   <sqlalchemy.ext.proxy.ProxyEngine object at ...>